dillingham/nova-button/readme.md

 ```
 php artisan vendor:publish --tag=nova-button
 ```

-### Adding classes
+You can also add classes manually
 ```php
 Button::make('Refund')->classes('some-class')
 ```
-Also can style the following css classes
+Also able to style the following css classes

 `.nova-button` and `.nova-button-{resource-name}`